The Land of Wise Men.

-This world was small enough when I was a kid but became smaller as I grew.
-At first, this world was everyone who would wish me at my birthday, people that I knew from my school and everyone else I used to call ‘stranger.’
+This world was small when I was a kid but became much smaller as I grew older.
+At first, my world was all about people that surrounded me, people who wished me on my birthday, people I knew from my school and other than this, everyone else was a ‘stranger’ to me.

-But now even these strangers have become friends and some of them are now enemies of mine.
-But as said by Rudyard Kipling, ‘Don’t give way to hating,’ I don’t care now if I am favorite of anyone or beloved of my friend circle.
+But now, even these strangers have become my friends, and some of them, are now enemies of mine.
+But as said by Rudyard Kipling, ‘Don’t give way to hating,’ I don’t care now if I am favorite of anyone or beloved to my friend circle.
 I adore the way this world is.

 Birds are always happy.
-They sing and delight everything.
-Some fools instead of listening to birds listen to music which makes no sense.
+They sing with delight and spread their charm.
+Some fools instead of listening to birds, listen to music which makes no sense.

 “Music does not give you a shoulder to cry, it gives you a mood to cry.”
-My grandfather used to tell me and used to add, “Life is a sand of the beach, it can be shaped as its master wants it to.
-But for today’s man, life is a sand storm, because he is so busy in dealing with this that doesn’t belong to him that he has forgotten the things he has.”
-I never understood his words, but today these words fit in the puzzle of this world.
+My grandfather used to tell me, “Life is like the sand on beach, it can be shaped as its master wants.
+But for today’s man, life is a sand storm, because he is so busy in dealing with things that doesn’t belong to him that he has forgotten the stuff he has.”
+Back then I never understood what he said, but today his words fit in the puzzle of this world.
 Nothing can make us happy or sad but us.

 My grandfather once told me a story about his journey to the land of wise men.
 He said he had heard about it from his father that this land is but the paradise on the earth.
 Beautiful, green, windy, and filled with laughs and joy.

 The legend was that there lived men with long hair and long beards.
 They say no one is in hurry there.
 They do with love whatever they do.

 In late March, my grandfather started his journey to the lands he knew nothing about.
 What he knew was that he just has to travel and according to the legend he will find it if wise men want him to.

 He traveled to Persia, Karachi, Kandahar, Punjab, China, Iraq, and Europe, but found no trace of wisdom there.